Chapter 3 Infectious Diseases Related to Travel

 - Serologic assays to detect virus-specific IgM and IgG antibodies.
 Because of cross-reactivity between antibodies raised against other flaviviruses, more specific antibody testing, such as a plaque reduction neutralization test, should be done to confirm the infection.

 Clinicians should contact their state or local health department or call the CDC Arboviral Diseases Branch at 970-221-6400 for assistance with diagnostic testing for yellow fever infections and for questions about antibody response to vaccination.
+Yellow fever is a nationally notifiable disease.

 There are no specific medications to treat YFV infections; treatment is directed at symptomatic relief or life-saving interventions.
 Rest, fluids, and use of analgesics and antipyretics may relieve symptoms of fever and aching.
-Care should be taken to avoid certain medications, such as aspirin or nonsteroidal anti-inflammatory drugs, which may increase the risk for bleeding.
+Care should be taken to avoid medications, such as aspirin or nonsteroidal anti-inflammatory drugs, which may increase the risk for bleeding.
 Infected people should be protected from further mosquito exposure (staying indoors or under a mosquito net) during the first few days of illness, so they do not contribute to the transmission cycle.

 Personal Protection Measures